US judge blocks Florida ban on trans minor care in narrow ruling, says 'gender identity is real'

 “There are risks attendant to not using these treatments, including the risk — in some instances, the near certainty — of anxiety and depression and even suicidal ideation.
 The challenged statute ignores the benefits that many patients realize from these treatments and the substantial risk posed by foregoing the treatments,” Hinkle said.

+The three children in the lawsuit will “suffer irreparable harm” if they cannot begin puberty blockers, Hinkle said.

-“The plaintiffs’ adolescent children will suffer irreparable harm — the unwanted and irreversible onset and progression of puberty in their natal sex — if they do not promptly begin treatment with GnRH agonists.
-The treatment will affect the patients themselves, nobody else, and will cause the defendants no harm,” Hinkle said.
+“The treatment will affect the patients themselves, nobody else, and will cause the defendants no harm,” Hinkle said.

 The governor’s office didn’t immediately reply to an email seeking comment.